nogainbar/CV/README.md

 ##Noga Inbar - cv

 I am an Artist, designer and coder who loves making digital products.

-I write Html, css and Javascript and I am fluent with various design tools such as Sketch, Photoshop and Illustrator.
-I enjoy the entire process of design, from the initial conception to the meticulous composition of beautiful user interfaces.
-I am interested in people, what they love and value.
+I write HTML5, CSS3 and Javascript and I am fluent with various design tools such as Sketch, Photoshop and Illustrator.
+I enjoy the entire process of design, from the initial idea to the meticulous composition of beautiful user interfaces.
+I am interested in people — what they love and value.

 I aspire to become a great UX and UI designer who also understand code and is not afraid to interact with all the various parts of a project.
 I value learning and trying over predicting.
 I love learning about different approaches to user centred design.

-I am all about collaborating, sharing ideas and building creative communities.
+I am all about collaborating with others, sharing ideas and building creative communities.

 ****